transdryad/transdryad/README.md

 ### Hi there 👋

-I'm currently working on a C172S calculator.
+I'm currently working on a chime-lang: a programming language from midi files.